If you want to apply to State University of New York College of Agriculture and Technology at Cobleskill, the fee for the application is $50.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-State University of New York College of Agriculture and Technology at Cobleskill looks at standardized tests scores during the admissions process.
+State University of New York College of Agriculture and Technology at Cobleskill does not consider ACT or SAT scores as part of the admissions process.

 For transfer students, it is not difficult to get admitted to State University of New York College of Agriculture and Technology at Cobleskill.
 Transfer applications are processed on a on a rolling basis as they are received.